 The District has no employees but engages various professionals and consultants to assist the District in the day-to-day activities of the District.
 See "THE DISTRICT."
-The Board of Directors in its official capacity has relied upon the below mentioned experts and sources in preparation of this Official Statement.
+The Board of Directors in its official capacity has relied upon the below mentioned consultants and sources in preparation of this Official Statement.
 The information in this Official Statement was compiled and edited by the Financial Advisor.
 In addition to compiling and editing such information, the Financial Advisor has obtained the information set forth herein under the captions indicated from the following sources:

-"THE DISTRICT" and "THE SYSTEM" - Gray Engineering, Inc. ("District Engineer"); "THE DEVELOPER" - Oaks at San Gabriel LLC; "FINANCIAL STATEMENT - Unlimited Tax Bonds Authorized But Unissued" - Records of the District, "FINANCIAL STATEMENT" - Williamson Central Appraisal District; "FINANCIAL STATEMENT - Estimated Overlapping Debt Statement" - Municipal Advisory Council of Texas and Financial Advisor; "TAX DATA" and "THE SYSTEM - Water and Wastewater Operations" - Records; "THE DISTRICT - Management of the District" - District Directors; "DEBT SERVICE REQUIREMENTS" - Financial Advisor; "THE BONDS" (except "Payment Record"), "TAXING PROCEDURES," "LEGAL MATTERS," "TAX MATTERS," and "CONTINUING DISCLOSURE OF INFORMATION" - McCall, Parkhurst & Horton L.L.P.
+"THE DISTRICT" and "THE SYSTEM" -Engineer; "THE DEVELOPERS" - WEDCO and LGI; "FINANCIAL STATEMENT - Unlimited Tax Bonds Authorized But Unissued" - Records of the District, "FINANCIAL STATEMENT" - TCAD; "FINANCIAL STATEMENT - Estimated Overlapping Debt Statement" - Municipal Advisory Council of Texas and Financial Advisor; "TAX DATA" and "THE SYSTEM - Water and Wastewater Operations" - Records; "THE DISTRICT - Management of the District" - District Directors; "DEBT SERVICE REQUIREMENTS" - Financial Advisor; "THE BONDS" (except "Payment Record"), "TAXING PROCEDURES," "LEGAL MATTERS," "TAX MATTERS," and "CONTINUING DISCLOSURE OF INFORMATION" (except any representation or lack thereof relating to Compliance with Prior Undertakings) - Bond Counsel.